Longitudinal and anomalous Hall conductivity of a general two-band model: General two-band system

 We derive the current of Hamiltonian \eqref{eqn:HA} induced by the vector potential within an imaginary-time path-integral formalism in order to assure consistency and establish notation.
 We sketch the steps in the following.
 Details of the derivation are given in Appendix~\ref{appendix:current}.
 We set $k_B=1$ and $\hbar=1$.
 We rotate the vector potential modes $\bA_\bq(t)$ in the vertex \eqref{eqn:Vpp'} to imaginary time $\tau=i t$ and Fourier transform $\bA_\bq(\tau)$ via

 where $q_0=2n\pi T$ are bosonic Matsubara frequencies for $n\in \mathds{Z}$ and temperature $T$.
-We combine these frequencies $q_0$ and the momenta $\bq$ in four vectors for shorter notation, $q=(iq_0,\bq)$.
+We combine these frequencies $q_0$ and the momenta $\bq$ in four-vectors for shorter notation, $q=(iq_0,\bq)$.
 The real frequency result will be recovered by analytic continuation, $iq_0\rightarrow \omega+i0^+$, at the end of the calculation.
-After the steps above, the electromagnetic vertex $\sV_{pp'}$ involving Matsubara frequencies $p$ and $p'$ is of the same form as \eqref{eqn:Vpp'} with momentum replaced by the four vector.
+After the steps above, the electromagnetic vertex $\sV_{pp'}$ involving Matsubara frequencies $p$ and $p'$ is of the same form as \eqref{eqn:Vpp'} with momentum replaced by the four-vector.
 The Dirac delta function assures both frequency and momentum conservation.
 The (euclidean) action of \eqref{eqn:HA} reads

 where $\Psi_p$ and $\Psi_p^*$ are (complex) Grassmann fields.
 The inverse (bare) Green's function is given by

 We include the chemical potential $\mu$. $p_0=(2n+1)\pi T$ are fermionic Matsubara frequencies for $n\in \mathds{Z}$ and temperature $T$.
 We assume the simplest possible current-relaxation scattering rate $\Gamma>0$ as a constant imaginary part proportional to the identity matrix.